10X Genomics – Guide to Getting Started

 How many cells are needed, and at what concentration?

 When the number of available cells is around 50,000 or less, it becomes increasingly difficult to obtain duplicate counts and load the assay (especially if you are hoping to target the high end of the capture range), and it becomes more likely that we will not have the volume to repeat the run if we do experience a clog.
-For cases where you are able to sort a small number of cells (~10,000 or less), we can do a “sort-and-load” run where the cells are sorted into a small volume and loaded directly into the assay without measuring them on the Countess.
+For cases where you are able to sort a small number of cells (~10,000 or less), we can do a “sort-and-load” run where the cells are sorted into a small volume and loaded directly into the assay without measuring them on the Luna FX7.
 We can approximate the number of captured cells based on the volume and the number of sorted events, although this approach carries risks with not being able to assess their quality before loading.

-Related document(s): 3’ v3.1 cell concentration versus cells per sample table (from the 3’ v3.1 Dual Index User Guide, Rev A)
+Related document(s): 3′ v4 cell concentration versus targeted cell recovery table (from the 3’ v4 User Guide, CG000731, Rev A)

 How should samples be prepared for submission to the Gene Expression Center?